 Ipswich Disability Interagency Network

 The Ipswich Disability Interagency involves members from both government and non-government agencies networking and sharing information between providers of services to people with a disability and their carers.
 We discuss emerging needs of people with a disability and develop partnerships and encourage greater collaboration of network agencies to address these identified needs.

-The meetings occur on the second Wednesday of every month and any disability service agency within or servicing the Ipswich region is welcome to join.
+The meetings occur on the last Thursday of every month from February to November and any disability service agency within or servicing the Ipswich region is welcome to join.

 Motorists issued with an Australian Disability Parking Permit (ADPP) are entitled to:

 Park in any space provided for a person with a disability in an on-street or off-street parking location.

 Park in local government metered or regulated parking areas free of charge for the following periods: